The SV Werder Bremen Files

 But Bremen showed character.

-But Bremen showed character.
-Under coach Ole Werner, the club won immediate promotion back as champions of the second division in 2021/22.
+the club won immediate promotion back as champions of the second division in 2021/22.
 Werner, a young and tactically astute coach, turned a shaken squad into a hungry promotion team.
 Clemens Fritz, the former captain and right-back, took over sporting responsibility as head of the professional department and became the face of the new era.
-Frank Baumann, the long-time sporting director, had left after the relegation.

 Frequently Asked Questions